Janny221199/IT-Cheat-Sheets/Cloud/SAAS Stack.md

 # MongoDB
 - enable network access and database access
 ## Database access
-- set database access with username and password and provide it in backend configuration
+- set database access with username (`sanker`) and password and provide it in backend configuration

 ## Network access
 - for local / staging: allow all IPs `0.0.0.0/0`